HarshitBK/NLP-Assignment-2--Tokenizers/README.md

 - **Final Model**: Saved in the `quantized_lora_bert` directory.
 - **Perplexity Log**: Captured in `perplexity_log.txt` for detailed performance tracking.

+# Model Training Perplexity Log

+## Overview of Perplexity Changes

+The following observations highlight the changes in **perplexity** over the course of the 3 epochs of training.
+Perplexity is a measure used to evaluate the performance of a language model, where lower values indicate better model performance.
+As perplexity decreases, it shows that the model is learning better representations of the data.

+### Epoch 1
+- The perplexity starts at **109.45** at step 1 and decreases to **96.23** by step 10.
+This reflects the model's initial phase of learning, where it gradually adapts to the dataset.

+### Epoch 2
+- Perplexity continues to drop significantly during the second epoch, starting at **95.67** in step 1 and finishing at **81.23** by step 10.
+This decrease indicates that the model is refining its predictions and getting better at capturing patterns in the data.

+### Epoch 3
+- By the third epoch, the model's perplexity reaches its lowest values, starting at **79.67** in step 1 and ending at **70.34** by step 10.
+This demonstrates that the model is nearing convergence and has effectively learned from the dataset.

+## Observations

+- **Decreasing Perplexity**: As the number of epochs increases, the model's perplexity consistently decreases, which indicates an improvement in the language model’s ability to predict words.
+This is expected behavior during training as the model learns more from the data over time.

+- **Training Progress**: From the first to the third epoch, the perplexity reduces significantly, indicating that the model is becoming more accurate with each epoch.
+The reduction in perplexity is a sign of improved generalization and better language understanding.

+## Conclusion

+Increasing the number of epochs results in progressively lower perplexity values.
+This suggests that with more training, the model is becoming more accurate in its predictions, capturing linguistic structures, and adapting to the dataset.
+A lower perplexity value at the end of the third epoch reflects the model’s ability to better understand the text and predict the next words with higher confidence.

 ---

 ## **Model Evaluation: Prompts and Predictions**